d12frosted/elpa-mirror/stable-melpa/hotfuzz-readme.txt

-Approximate string matching completion style with a scoring algorithm that factors in substring matches and word/path component/camelCase boundaries.

-See: Myers, Eugene W., and Webb Miller.
-"Optimal alignments in
-     linear space."
-Bioinformatics 4.1 (1988): 11-17.
+This is a fuzzy Emacs completion style similar to the built-in `flex' style, but with a better scoring algorithm.
+Specifically, it is non-greedy and ranks completions that match at word; path component; or camelCase boundaries higher.

+To use this style, prepend `hotfuzz' to `completion-styles'.